Two arrested in Robeson County assault and robbery

-LUMBERTON, SC (WBTW) – On Tuesday deputies with the Robeson County Sheriff’s Office responded to a call about a robbery at the Allenton Grocery, according to a press release.
+LUMBERTON, NC (WBTW) – On Tuesday deputies with the Robeson County Sheriff’s Office responded to a call about a robbery at the Allenton Grocery, according to a press release.

 The Sheriff’s Office says that deputies met with the victim who told them he was assaulted and robbed while he was at the store.